-We can split N steps of computation into two parts: the former n steps and the remaining N-n steps.
-We call the expression evaluated by the former n steps a $redex^2$ and the remaining computation described by the latter N-n steps the continuation of the redex.
+We can split N steps of computation into two parts: the former n steps and the remaining N - n steps.
+We call the expression evaluated by the former n steps a redex and the remaining computation described by the latter N - n steps the continuation of the redex.

 For example, if we split the above steps into step 1 and steps 2-7, then the redex is the expression 1, and the continuation consists of the remaining steps.
 The important point is that the continuation requires the result of the redex to complete the evaluation.
 Without 1, the result of step 1, the continuation cannot proceed beyond step 3.
 Step 3 can be accomplished only when the result of the redex is provided.
-Therefore, we can consider the continuation as an expression with a hole that must be filled with the result of a redex.
-Intuitively, the continuation of 1 can be written as $(\Box + 2) + (3 + 4)$, where \Box denotes the place in which the result of the redex is used.
+Therefore, we can consider the continuation of 1 can be written as $(\Box + 2) + (3 + 4)$ , where $\Box$ denotes the place in which the result of the redex is used.
 Since the continuation takes the result of a redex as input and completes the remaining computation, the continuation can be interpreted as a function.
-Following this interpretation, we can express the continuation of 1 as $\lambda x.(x + 2) + (3 + 4)$.
+Following this interpretation, we can express the continuation of 1 as $\lambda x.(x + 2) + (3 + 4)$ .